-In my day-to-day life as a work-at-home mom of 3, I do a lot of walking.
+In my day-to-day life as a work-at-home mom of three, I do a lot of walking.
 We live a good distance from the school and my kids are varying ages, so there are a lot of back and forth trips.
 Quite often, I’m walking home alone after delivering children to their respective destinations, and I think I’ve just discovered the secret to making those trips not only more efficient, but also way more fun.

 Manufacturer: Kickbike Ontario Ltd.

 So why not just get a scooter?
 Well, there are a lot of reasons, but the main one is that the Kickbike travels greater distances at a much faster speed thanks to the larger wheels.
 That fact alone makes it a far better choice for anyone wanting to use it for commuting or exercise.

 But how is it better than a bike?
 Since many people would be deciding between a Kickbike and a bike, this was the biggest question that I had to wrap my mind around.
 All it took was a couple of rides around my neighbourhood to find the answer.